331000738/cordova-plugin-browsersync/README.md

 This simplest way to integrate this in your Cordova workflow is to add it as a plugin

 ```
-cordova plugin add cordova-plugin-browsersync
+cordova plugin add cordova-plugin-browsersync-xjp
 ```

 and then run run the cordova with `cordova run -- --live-reload`.

 #### Note

-If you ran into the error like below when you executed `"cordova plugin add cordova-plugin-browsersync"` command,
+If you ran into the error like below when you executed `"cordova plugin add cordova-plugin-browsersync-xjp"` command,

 ```
-Failed to install 'cordova-plugin-browsersync': Error: Cannot find module 'npm'
+Failed to install 'cordova-plugin-browsersync-xjp': Error: Cannot find module 'npm'
 ```

 Please try to upgrade `npm` command version which is your system global installed with following command.